10 Mistakes Soccer Parents Make Without Realizing It

 Why It Hurts: You both lose the joy.

-Do This Instead: Be her biggest fan.
-Not her coach.
-Not her critic.
-Just her parent.
+Do This Instead: Be their biggest fan.
+Not their coach.
+Not their critic.
+Just their parent.

 Final Thoughts